-Deepa Shah, Entrepreneur’s VP of Innovation, uses monday.com’s sales dashboard to show the President and Head of Sales all total opportunities won and review what’s in the pipeline under the different sales stages.
+Deepa Shah, Entrepreneur’s VP of Innovation, uses monday.com’s sales dashboard to show the President and Head of Sales all of the total opportunities won and review what’s in the pipeline under the different sales stages.

 “[Our leaders] can see a monthly breakdown of how well the sales team members are progressing towards their monthly goals.
 If they want to see a detailed view, they can click into it and see what’s in which sales pipeline bucket and the salesperson next to the opportunity,” Deepa shared.

-P.S.
+Need a little inspiration?
 A nice way to start is with our sales process template.